A Multilevel Method for Self-Concordant Minimization: Introduction

 \subsection{Related Work}

 In this section we discuss the methods most related to our approach and discuss the theoretical and practical limitations of the current state-of-the-art.
-We begin the multigrid methods in optimization.
+We begin with multigrid optimization methods (also known as multilevel methods).
 The philosophy behind multigrid methods constitutes the basis of our approach.

-The performance of the multigrid methods in optimization (known as multilevel methods) has been found very efficient for large- scale problems and in many cases outperform classical methods as they offer the potential of reduction in the dimensions of the problem, see for instance \cite{nash2000multigrid, gratton2008recursive, MR2587737, ho2019newton}.
-Nash in \cite{nash2000multigrid} introduced the multigrid methods in optimization for solving unconstrained convex optimization for infinite dimensional problems with global convergence guarantees but no local convergence properties were studied.
-Further, a “smoothing” step is required when switching to different levels which is inefficient for large-scale applications.
-In \cite{gratton2008recursive}, the authors expand the work in \cite{nash2000multigrid} for solving the trust region problem, but the expensive smoothing step is still required.
+Multilevel optimization algorithms have been shown to be very efficient for large-scale problems and in many cases outperform other state-of-the-art methods, see for instance \cite{nash2000multigrid, gratton2008recursive, MR2587737, ho2019newton}.
+Nash in \cite{nash2000multigrid} introduced the MG/Opt method for solving unconstrained convex optimization.
+However, no convergence rates were given in \cite{nash2000multigrid}.
+Furthermore, a “smoothing” step is required when switching to different levels which is inefficient for large-scale applications.
+In \cite{gratton2008recursive}, the authors expand the work in \cite{nash2000multigrid} for trust region methods, but the expensive smoothing step is still required.
 The work in \cite{MR2587737} proposes a line search method with global linear convergence rate.
-Additionally, instead of taking the smoothing step, the authors introduce new conditions which produce effective search directions and yield faster iterations compared to \cite{nash2000multigrid, MR2587737}, but even the improved conditions can still be inefficient in practice.
-The multilevel method with the most related results to ours is proposed in \cite{ho2019newton} where the authors show a local super-linear convergence rate for strongly convex functions, however, their analysis is not global and also it relies on Lipschitz and strong convexity parameters.
+Additionally, instead of taking the smoothing step, the authors introduce new conditions which produce effective search directions and yield faster iterations compared to \cite{nash2000multigrid, MR2587737}.
+But even the improved conditions in \cite{MR2587737} can still be inefficient in practice.
+The most related multilevel method to ours is proposed in \cite{ho2019newton}.
+There, the authors show a sub-linear rate that is followed by a local composite (linear-quadratic) convergence rate for strongly convex functions.
+However, their analysis achieves a slow rate in the first-phase and they do not prove a super-linear rate.

+Similar to multilevel methods, subspace Newton methods have also been proposed to overcome the limitations of the standard Newton method \cite{qu2016sdna, gower2019rsn, hanzely2020stochastic}.
+SDNA \cite{qu2016sdna} randomly selects principal sub-matrices of a matrix $\w{M}$ which is, by assumption, an upper bound on the Hessian matrix.
+However, the sketch matrices are not directly applied to the Hessian.
+An extension that overcomes this limitation was proposed for the Randomized Subspace Newton method (RSN) \cite{gower2019rsn}, which, as in this work, allows the user to select from a larger set of sketch matrices.
+Similarly, a stochastic subspace variant of the Cubic Newton method was proposed in \cite{hanzely2020stochastic}.
+When the regularization parameter of the cubic term is set to zero the method reduces to our approach and RSN.
+Nevertheless, the convergence rate for the above method is linear.